Trino Integration Reference Guide

 Registering a connection

-Immuta utilizes connections to register and manage data from your Trino cluster.
-Instead of registering individual catalogs, connections enable you to register an entire data platform at once.
+Immuta utilizes connections to register and manage data from your entire Trino cluster all at once.
 This approach simplifies data registration and allows Immuta to automatically monitor your Trino platform for changes.
 Data sources are then added or removed to reflect the current state of your data platform.

 Immuta presents a hierarchical view of your data that reflects the hierarchy of objects in Trino after registration is complete: